Vibrio vulnificus: Prognosis

 Vibrio vulnificus is the most common cause of death due to seafood in the United States, causing over 95% of deaths that are known to have occurred due to ingested seafood.
-If treatment with tetracycline or other cephalosporin antibiotics is initiated at the onset of symptoms and the full course followed, patients generally experience no long term effects.
+If treatment with tetracycline or other cephalosporin antibiotics is initiated at the onset of symptoms and the full course followed, patients generally experience no long-term effects.

-The worst prognosis is in those people arriving at hospital in a state of shock.
+The worst prognosis is in those people arriving at the hospital in a state of shock.
 Total mortality in treated people (ingestion and wound) is around 33%.

 People especially vulnerable are those with liver disease (especially cirrhosis and hepatitis) or immunocompromised states (some kinds of cancer, bone marrow suppression, HIV, diabetes, etc.).
-With these cases, V. vulnificus usually enters the bloodstream, where it may cause fever and chills, septic shock (with sharply decreased blood pressure), and blistering skin lesions.
+In these cases, V. vulnificus usually enters the bloodstream, where it may cause fever and chills, septic shock (with sharply decreased blood pressure), and blistering skin lesions.
 About half of those who contract blood infections die.

+The consumption of contaminated raw oysters in those with chronic liver disease causes primary sepsis with a mortality rate of over 50%.
+Exposure of wounds to contaminated seawater or handling of contaminated seafood products causes infections with a mortality rate of about 25%.

 Vibrio vulnificus infections also disproportionately affect males; 85% of those developing endotoxic shock from the bacteria are male.
 Females having had an oophorectomy experienced increased mortality rates, as estrogen has been shown experimentally to have a protective effect against V. vulnificus.